decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 > <li>Drag the new smart-wearable.zip file into the Builder.</li>
 > </ol>

-5. Open the editor and make sure the “hide” and “remove” categories are correctly set to disable other wearable categories when this wearable is on.
+5. Open wearables editor and make sure the “hide” and “remove” categories are correctly set to disable other wearable categories when this wearable is on.
 6. Create a new collection with this and perhaps other wearables.
 7. Hit the 3 dots icon next to “Mint Items” and select “See in world”.
 This will open a tab with the explorer on Sepolia, where you can try out all the wearables of your collection in Decentraland, and see how they behave in a more real scenario, for example running around Genesis Plaza.
 8. At this point, your wearable is ready to be published.